leticiamat/leticiamat.github.io/discrete-structures.md

 ## Graphs as models and an initial glossary of terms

 Graphs can model a wide variety of real-world situations and allows us to solve many different types of problems.
 They are particularly useful for modeling social and transportation networks, scheduling management, and computer science problems.
+To model these problems precisely, the following definitions are useful.

 ### Social Networks